guillermo-podesta/idelsoft_test/README.md

 ## Overview

-This project contains **14 automated test cases** for the BookCart application, following the test plan specified in `Test cases for book site - Hoja 1.csv`.
+This project contains **14 automated test cases** for the BookCart application.

 ---